Pxtl/kriegspiel-tictactoe/README.md

 To execute the file, cd into the directory where you have unpacked the files and run

-> `dotnet-script .\KriegsspielTicTacToe.csx`
+> `dotnet-script .\KriegspielTicTacToe.csx`

-to run it in basic gameplay (traditional tic-tac-toe but kriegsspiel, hotseat mode).
+to run it in basic gameplay (traditional tic-tac-toe but Kriegspiel, hotseat mode).

 to see other options for play, run

-> `dotnet-script .\KriegsspielTicTacToe.csx /?`
+> `dotnet-script .\KriegspielTicTacToe.csx /?`

 note that dotnet-script will intercept all other variations like `-h` or `--help` or `-?`, WIP.
 Alternately you can supply any garbage like

-> `dotnet-script .\KriegsspielTicTacToe.csx --justshowmethehelp`
+> `dotnet-script .\KriegspielTicTacToe.csx --justshowmethehelp`

 and it will insult you but show you the help.

 ```
 Description:
-  This is a simple command-line implementation of Zach Weinersmith's proposed game 'Kriegsspiel Tic Tac Toe'
+  This is a simple command-line implementation of Zach Weinersmith's proposed game 'Kriegspiel Tic Tac Toe'

 Usage:
   dotnet-script [options]